Best Small Business Credit Cards

 For example, in addition to payment history, Experian makes an assessment based on the existence of legal filings, as well as by examining the company's history from independent sources such as agencies and public records.

-Always think strategically when making a business credit card comparison and deciding which you will apply for.
+Always think strategically when deciding which card you will apply for.
 If you have settled your debts regularly in the past, choose the one that matches your credit score.
 If you apply for a card that requires a higher credit score than yours, not only will you be rejected, but it can actually hurt your current score.

 Planning to use your credit card for expensive purchases?
 In that case, the best option is to choose a credit card with business liability; besides separating expenses for personal and business credit cards, in this way you will be able to build your business credit score.
 Curious about your current score?
 A business credit report will cost you about $100.